Tight Bound for Estimating Expectation Values from a System of Linear Equations

 It follows from the Chernoff bound \cite[p.\,154]{NC} that a constant number of repetitions of an algorithm solving Problem \ref{pro:SLE1} is sufficient to boost the success probability to a constant $s \in [2/3,1)$ using a number of repetitions that is logarithmic in $1/(1-s)$.
 Therefore, if the bound $2/3$ on the success probability is replaced by any constant in the interval $[2/3,1)$ no changes in complexity occur.
 In any problem where the output is an $\epsilon$-additive approximation, we require that the output of the algorithm in the failed attempts is a complex number but not necessarily an $\epsilon$-additive approximation.
 Although $A$ is assumed to be Hermitian in B-SLEP, our results also apply to non-Hermitian matrices, as they can be encoded into Hermitian matrices~\cite{HHL09}.

 We aim to establish a lower bound on the number of queries to $U_M$ that any quantum algorithm for B-SLEP must make.
 As the solution state $\ket{\bm x}$ can be generated using algorithms for QLSP without making any queries to $U_M$, we focus on the measurement step where queries to $U_M$ are required.
-The measurement step is formalized by the following computational problem. \begin{problem}[Block-access Expectation Value of a Hermitian Matrix (B-EVHM)] Given~$n$ qubits, block access $(\alpha_M, a_M,0, U_M)$ to a $2^n\times 2^n$ Hermitian matrix $M$, an accuracy $\epsilon \in [\alpha_M/2^n , \alpha_M]$, and an $n$-qubit unitary black box~$V$, return with probability at least $2/3$ an $\epsilon$-additive approximation to $\braket{{0^n}|V^\dagger M V|{0^n}}$. \end{problem} This problem is equivalent to B-SLEP restricted to the case $A = \mathds{1}$.
+The measurement step is in fact formalized by the problem B-EVHM discussed in \S\ref{sec:backgroundbevhm}.
+This problem is equivalent to B-SLEP restricted to the case $A = \mathds{1}$.
 Therefore, a lower bound for B-EVHM gives a lower bound for B-SLEP.